John-Otago/Key-Journals/2021-2022/Top Journals 2021-2022.md

 ---

 Number of journals in the list: 699
-% of total SSCI journals: 17.12%
+Percentage of total SSCI journals: 17.12%

 ---